-Computers mainly can analyze and produce speech and text.
+Computers can mainly analyze and produce speech and text.
 We have seen it in action while calling banks and inserting numbers to pick an assistance category based on our needs.
-We see it in Chatbots that pops up to help save us time rather than scrolling through the website’s pages.
+We see it in Chatbots that pop up to help save us time rather than scrolling through the website's pages.
 Computers are still learning to speak to us through Natural Language Processing.

 Internet of Things or the platform for AI

-Multiple sensors build the world we live in: motion, temperature, light, wind, etc. Computers assess the data from these sensors to give feedback or results.
-While it goes unnoticed, our mobile phones have motion sensors where the screen lights up whenever we pick up to use it.
+Multiple sensors build our world: motion, temperature, light, wind, etc. Computers assess the data from these sensors to give feedback or results.
+While it goes unnoticed, our mobile phones have motion sensors where the screen lights up whenever we use it.
 We also see Home devices activate when there is a change in room temperature.
-The key is to enhance the connectivity to improve efficiency—more on the Internet of Things (IoT).
+The key is to enhance connectivity to improve efficiency—more on the Internet of Things (IoT).